gaffOverflow/taskScapeMobileApp/README.md

 To use Task Scape, simply download or clone the repository to your local machine.
 Then, open the index.html file in your web browser to access the application.

 ## Usage
 1. Task Scape is very easy to use.
 Once you've opened the application, you can start adding tasks to the list.
-To add a task, simply type it in the input field at the top of the page and press "Add to Cart".
+To add a task, simply type it in the input field at the top of the page and press "Add to Task".
 The new task will be added to the list.

-2. To remove a task, simply click on the on the task.
+2. To remove a task, simply click on the "X" icon on the task.
 This will remove the task from the list.

 ## Collaborative Features
 Task Scape has several collaborative features that allow multiple users to make changes to the list in real-time.
 Anyone with the link can add, or remove tasks from the list, and these changes will be immediately reflected in the application for all users.